24 Kid-Friendly Minute to Win It Games

 At a family BBQ, my son made a tower so wobbly it looked like it was dancing.
 Meanwhile, my niece built a solid base first, and hers stood strong.
 She won easily.

-Mom Tip: Bigger marshmallows work best for younger kids.
-Older kids?
-Give them mini marshmallows for an extra challenge.
+Mom Tip: Use bigger marshmallows to make it easier, and give mini marshmallows for an extra challenge.

 Action-Packed Minute to Win It Games

-These action-packed Minute to Win It games are perfect for high-energy kids.
-These games get everyone jumping, running, shaking, and laughing—which means lots of fun and maybe a little chaos (in a good way.).
+These action-packed Minute to Win It games are perfect for high-energy time.
+These games get everyone jumping, running, shaking, and laughing, which means lots of fun and maybe a little chaos (in a good way).

 Hopping Hoop

-Each kid must hop on one foot while trying to land a small ball into a hula hoop on the floor.
+Each player must hop on one foot while trying to land a small ball into a hula hoop on the floor.
 They keep going until they make it in or time runs out.
+It gets more difficult after each hop, trying to stay balanced and aiming a ball at the hoop.

-Mom Tip: For younger kids, let them hop on two feet instead of one.
+Mom Tip: To simplify, let them hop on two feet instead of one.

 Paper Plane Fly-Off